arthuravalon/Get-Data/readme.md

 * Step 1:
   * Read all the test and training files: y\_test.txt, subject\_test.txt and X_test.txt.
-  * Combine the files to a data frame in the form of subjects, labels, the rest of the data.
+  * Combine the files to a data frame in the form of subjects, labels, and the data.

 * Step 2:
   * Read the features from features.txt and filter it to only leave features that are either means or standard deviation.